New White House Cybersecurity Strategy Creates Additional Concerns for Businesses

 The Biden-Harris administration’s cybersecurity strategy highlights the need for the government and businesses to work together to secure critical infrastructure, protect agencies and businesses from nation-state attacks, develop better defenses, and take direct action against bad actors.

-Organizations can learn a great deal from the comprehensive policy the White House is offering, yet there is still a call to action to recognize.
+Organisations can learn a great deal from the comprehensive policy the White House is offering, yet there is still a call to action to recognise.
 The winds of change are coming in the realm of cybersecurity, where attacks will become more complex and persistent, and defenses will need to be improved.

-- Organizations can prepare themselves for the potentially radical changes envisioned by embracing these best practices:
+- Organisations can prepare themselves for the potentially radical changes envisioned by embracing these best practices:

-- Create a comprehensive inventory of the organization’s infrastructure.
+- Create a comprehensive inventory of the organisation’s infrastructure.

 - Identify and document all security policies.

-- Identify all critical assets and data (the organization’s “crown jewels”).
+- Identify all critical assets and data (the organisation’s “crown jewels”).

-- Determine what happens if these critical assets are lost or compromised – is the organization positioned to recover them?
+- Determine what happens if these critical assets are lost or compromised – is the organisation positioned to recover them?

 - Build a list of all software and services and determine responsibility.